huaminghuangtw/My-Life-Rules/My-True-North.md

 Move your body.
 [Tame your mind.](https://www.youtube.com/watch?v=UlAPNQN2-Fw) Meditate, journal, go for a walk or [do micro-exercises](https://darebee.com/) throughout the day.

 Take more breaks, but not too long.
-Use yoga, stretching, and foam roller massage as often when necessary.
-They reduce your tension, anxiety, or stress, and could help you to relax for better productivity and creativity.

 Learn to rest, but not quit.
 Learn to rest before you are tired.
+Rest is a critical part of your high performance routine.
+It's not a special treat.
+It's an absolute necessity.

+Do yoga, stretching, foam roller massage, and a lot of heat-cold contrast therapy as often as you can.
+They reduce your muscle tension, anxiety, or stress, both mentally and physically, and could help you to relax for better productivity and creativity.

 Fast as often as you can.
 Don’t eat too much.
 Only eat when you are hungry.
 Stop eating when you are eighty percent full.
 Be wholeheartedly appreciative and fully present in gratitude for the food you eat and the body you are feeding.
 No craving.
 Don't use eating as a form of procrastination.